by Susan Flantzer

 In 1057, Edward the Confessor, the childless King of England, discovered that his nephew Edward the Exile was still alive and summoned him to England in 1057 as a potential successor.
 However, Edward died within two days of his arrival in England and the cause of his death has never been determined.
 Murder is a possibility, as he had many powerful enemies.
 After his father’s death, his son Edgar the Ætheling had the best hereditary claim to the English throne.
 Edmund Ironside’s three children were then raised in the court of Edward the Confessor, who died in January 1066.
 Edgar was considered too young to be king and the Witenagemot elected Harold Godwinson king mainly because it was thought he could defend England against foreign claimants to the English throne.

-In 1068, Edgar, along with his mother Agatha and sisters Margaret and Cristina, fled to Northumbria.
-Supposedly, Agatha wanted to return to Hungary, but their ship was blown off course by a storm and they sought refuge from Malcolm III, King of Scots, who is the Malcolm in the play Macbeth by William Shakespeare.
+In 1068, Edgar, his mother Agatha, and sisters Margaret and Cristina fled to Northumbria.
+Agatha wanted to return to Hungary but their ship was blown off course by a storm.
+They sought refuge from Malcolm III, King of Scots, who is the Malcolm in the play Macbeth by William Shakespeare.
 Malcolm’s first wife Ingebjorg Finnsdotter died around 1069, and shortly thereafter he married Margaret who was canonized a saint in 1250.
 Margaret and Malcolm had eight children, six sons and two daughters.
 Bearing in mind that William the Conqueror’s new dynasty in England was not secure and their sons would have a claim on the English throne, Margaret and Malcolm gave four of their sons Anglo-Saxon royal names and named the other two sons after Alexander the Great and the biblical King David.
 Their elder daughter Edith (also known as Matilda) married King Henry I of England and brought the bloodline of the Anglo-Saxon kings into the English/British royal family.
 Their other daughter Mary was the mother of Matilda of Boulogne who married King Stephen of England.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.